Reviewed by: Kaitlin Lunt

 In addition to CM, Kaitlin also has epilepsy.
 Headaches, especially migraines, have long been associated with epilepsy, based on common clinical features, epidemiology, and genetic factors, so treatment methods for both conditions can be similar.
 Because of her epilepsy, Kaitlin has been a patient of the Comprehensive Pediatric Epilepsy Center at Dell Children’s since she was a child.
 Her seizures have been under control for years, and she has been working with the team and other specialists to find an effective treatment for her CM.

 As Kaitlin and her mom indicated, they tried just about everything.
 Kaitlin maintained an open mindset about possible treatments, but she wasn’t feeling very hopeful that they would find anything effective.
-They finally caught a break when child neurologist and headache specialist William Qubty, MD, was recruited to join the Comprehensive Pediatric Headache Program, a new partnership between UT Health Austin, the Dell Medical School, and Dell Children’s Medical Center.
+They finally caught a break when child neurologist and headache specialist William Qubty, MD, was recruited to join the Comprehensive Pediatric Headache Program, a clinical partnership between UT Health Austin and Dell Children’s Medical Center.
 Kaitlin and her mom initially met with Dr. Qubty in May 2019, around the time when a new drug, known as Aimovig®, was gaining credibility as an effective CM treatment.

 “In Kaitlin’s case, she had trialed many different medications, each coming with their own specific side-effects and each also having the potential to interact with her anti-seizure medications,” says Dr. Qubty.
 “So, when we talked about it, I suggested a new treatment called Aimovig® that is designed to treat the root cause of migraines instead of borrowing from other fields of medicine.”